 “The biggest impact of telehealth and mHealth is going to be on quality,” said Dr. Yan Chow, Director of Kaiser Permanente (KP) Information Technology’s Innovation & Advanced Technology Group.
-“The reason is because telehealth gives us a way to collect data that we didn’t have before.
+“The reason is that telehealth gives us a way to collect data that we didn’t have before.
 It gives us visibility into the lives of patients.”

 Incidentally, Dr. Chow shares that KP has over 120 pilots in telehealth today.
 He shared: Mobile is going to be a huge trend, it has surpassed the PC in many populations.
 Mobile is going to provide visibility (from provider to consumer), as well as connectivity.
 Visibility is really important because there is really a huge difference between what people declare they’re doing with what they actually do.
-Today, with a smart phone, you can track people and find out what people are doing.
+Today, with a smartphone, you can track people and find out what people are doing.

-Marty Coressel, CEO of Telsano, a health informatics and medical device startup, said that, “Cost is going to be hugely impacted, but will likely trail.
+Marty Coressel, CEO of Telsano, a health informatics and medical device startup, said that “Cost is going to be hugely impacted, but will likely trail.
 Access is going to be the most impacted, initially, especially, if we look at it from a public health or population management perspective.”

 But no doubt, implementation of telehealth and mHealth technologies come with their share of challenges and headaches.